sunnidunni/youtube_summarizer/README.md

 This project allows users to summarize YouTube videos using an API built with **FastAPI**.
 The system downloads a video, extracts the audio, transcribes it using **Whisper**, and then summarizes the transcription with **OpenAI**.

+### Update:

+The current version uses youtube's subtitle extraction API instead.
+So anything related to whisper can be ignored unless you want to use whisper instead, for example for videos with no subtitles.

 ## Requirements

 To run this project, make sure you have the following dependencies installed: